 The responsibilities, tasks, organisation and members of the Institutes are defined by specific agreements between the Faculties and the Rectorate.
 These agreements set the scope and limits within which an Institute can engage in its own right with third parties.
 The contract has limited duration and is renewable.

 The Institutes do not have a distinct legal personality and are headed by a Director appointed among professors (Full or Associate) of the Institutes, according to the terms of agreement.
 Specialised sub-units (centres, observatories, laboratories, groups ...) can be created inside or in cooperation between the institutes, with the aim of carrying out specific research projects and/or handling specific aspect of the training.

-The list of the Institutes supported by the Faculty of Communication Sciences is available at this page:
+The list of the Institutes supported by the Faculty of Communication, Culture and Society is available at this page: